lit/lit.dev/packages/lit-dev-content/site/guide/tools/publishing.md

-Work is progressing on adding [Scoped Custom Element Registries](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/Scoped-Custom-Element-Registries.md) to the platform, wherein an custom element's tag name could be chosen by the user of the component for a given shadow root scope.
+Work is progressing on adding [Scoped Custom Element Registries](https://github.com/WICG/webcomponents/blob/gh-pages/proposals/Scoped-Custom-Element-Registries.md) to the platform, wherein a custom element's tag name could be chosen by the user of the component for a given shadow root scope.
 Once browsers start shipping this feature, it will become practical to export the custom element class separate from a side-effectful import that registers it globally with a